MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/cloud-for-games.md

     </tr>
     <tr>
         <td><a href="https://www.halowaypoint.com/">343 Industries</a></td>
-        <td><b>Halo 5: Guardians</b> implemented <a href="https://www.halowaypoint.com/spartan-companies">Halo: Spartan Companies</a> as its social gameplay platform by using Azure Cosmos DB (via DocumentDB API), which was selected for its speed and flexibility due to its auto-indexing capabilities.</td>
+   <td><b>Halo 5: Guardians</b> implemented Halo: Spartan Companies as its social gameplay platform by using Azure Cosmos DB (via DocumentDB API), which was selected for its speed and flexibility due to its auto-indexing capabilities.</td>
         <td>
             <ul>
                 <li>Scalable data-tier to handle groups creation/management for multiplayer gameplay